mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/index.md

     <td>
       <h4><a href="dev-guide/addon-development/tutorials/adding-menus.html">Using third-party modules</a></h4>
-      How to install and use additional modules which don't ship with the SDK itself.
+      Install and use additional modules which don't ship with the SDK itself.
     </td>

   </tr>